 “A storm is coming.
-If we do not move quickly a tempest will break upon the Empire creating floods that will sweep it into the sea.
+If we do not move quickly a tempest of violence will break upon the Empire that will sweep it into the sea.
 That is why Lord See is in exile and six weaklings lie dead in the courtyard.
 We cannot risk this so-called Judicious Harmony.
 We must strike all our enemies soon and we must strike hard if we are not to be shattered.”
 He takes a beautiful ceramic vase from a shelf and deliberately lets it drop onto the floor with an explosion of sound and fragments dancing across the tiles.

 His wife is busy upon duties she has faithfully carried out three times a day for over thirty years, supervising the preparation and the serving of yet another substantial meal for her beloved husband, Lord See.
 She is his opposite, thin where he is fat, quiet where he makes constant noise.
 But they laugh together.

 His enjoyment of her labours is evident, and chopsticks fly back and forwards like a shuttle in a weaving loom.
 Freshly boiled noodles are being sucked into the voracious mouth, thrashing and flashing in the suction like snakes being swept down a storm drain.
-So vigorous is the sucking and so long are the succulent noodles that one slaps him in the eye on its way to his lips.
+So vigorous is the sucking and so long are the succulent noodles that one slaps him in the eye on the way into his lips.

 “These noodles are alive,” he cries, wiping his face.
 “Did you not strike them on the head first Wife?”